Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 11: October 26, 2021

+**Today's Progress** Binary Search Tree Construction implemented iteratively.
+Can insert or search for nodes, but not remove at the moment.

+**Thoughts:** A subject I've felt apprehensive about.
+Turned out to be fun!
+The removal part is difficult, and I haven't got my head wrapped around it yet.

+**Link to work:** [coding-challenges] (https://github.com/Jason-Hargrove/coding-challenges.git)

 ### Day 10: October 25, 2021

 **Today's Progress** MDN A re-introduction to JavaScript.
 Partway through.